AMAIOLAMO/amaiolamo.github.io/_learning_handbook/general_rule_of_thumb.md

 ![](/images/embeds/energy_worktime_graph.png)

-#### Differentiate between Memorization and Learning
-  - *Learning* is the act of internalizing some rule into the mind, so that you can solve future "unknown problems".
-Such as theorems in math.

-  - *Memorization* is the act of storing static knowledge, so that you can recall the same knowledge in the future.
-Such as historical year associated with events during that time.

-> NOTE:
-> Both *Memorization* and *Learning* are important, best case scenario is balance both depending on the thing you are learning.

 #### Creative thinking
 - Creativity is important in problem solving as well as real life solutions.
 Think out of the box, do something different than others.
 Choose this when needed.
 - Try to IGNORE taboos, rules, and go out your way like a delinquent!
 (But don't really actually do the things delinquents do :P, rather think outside the regular boundaries)